-- What are currently available all-payer measures or measure concepts that accomplish the following? - Address overdose and mortality resulting from polysubstance use involving synthetic or semi-synthetic opioids among individuals with co-occurring behavioral health conditions - o Consider pertinent social risk factors related to opioids - Measure or provide measure concepts related to non-medical levers or medical-nonmedical partnerships, i.e., social work, criminal justice, public health - What current or emerging quality of care measurements exist that address overdose and mortality resulting from polysubstance use involving synthetic or semi-synthetic opioids among individuals with co-occurring behavioral health conditions? - What are the major current and emerging concepts regarding opioid use and misuse which can be used to advance associated quality measurement? - What directions should quality measurement science take to advance efforts to address opioid overdose epidemic?
+- What are currently available all-payer measures or measure concepts that accomplish the following? - Address overdose and mortality resulting from polysubstance use involving synthetic or semi-synthetic opioids among individuals with co-occurring behavioral health conditions - o Consider pertinent social risk factors related to opioids and substance use - Measure or provide measure concepts related to nonmedical levers or medical-nonmedical partnerships (i.e., social work, criminal justice, and public health)

+- What current or emerging quality of care measurements exist that address overdose and mortality resulting from polysubstance use involving synthetic or semi-synthetic opioids among individuals with co-occurring behavioral health conditions? - What are the major current and emerging concepts regarding SUD and opioid use that can be used to advance associated quality measurement? - What directions should quality measurement science take to advance efforts to address the opioid overdose and SUD crisis?
 For example, where are the apparent and important gaps?

-Information was synthesized from peer-reviewed scientific literature, grey scientific literature, quality measurement databases, and state laws responding to the opioid crisis.
+Information was synthesized from peer-reviewed scientific literature, grey scientific literature, quality measurement databases, and state laws responding to the opioid and SUD crisis.
 Appendix B offers more information on the methodology of the environmental scan.
-Before this document will be finalized, members of the Opioids and Behavioral Health Committee, Committee federal liaisons, CMS staff (see Appendix A), and the general public will be given opportunities to provide factual and subjective feedback.
-Accordingly, the finalized document will be an NQF-synthesis of multiple sources from within and outside of the Opioids and Behavioral Health Committee.
+Before this document was finalized, members of the Opioids and Behavioral Health Committee, Committee federal liaisons, CMS staff (see Appendix A), and the general public were given opportunities to provide factual and subjective feedback.
+Accordingly, the finalized document is an NQF-synthesis of multiple sources from within and outside of the Opioids and Behavioral Health Committee.